-In addition to her research, Hawkins co-directs the Pilot and Feasibility Program at the Michigan Center for Diabetes Translational Research and serves as co-director of the Human Subjects and Assessment Core for the Claude D. Pepper Older Americans Independence Center.
-She is actively engaged in service to the field through leadership roles in professional organizations, including the American Diabetes Association and the Michigan Men's Health Foundation.
-She contributes to advancing health through her work on advisory councils and boards.
-Her contributions to the field have been recognized with numerous awards, including NIH/NIDDK and American Diabetes Association grants, and she has published extensively in leading journals on health disparities and chronic disease management.
-Hawkins is deeply committed to mentoring emerging scholars and addressing gaps in health care through community-engaged research.
+In addition to her research, Hawkins co-directs the Pilot and Feasibility Program at the Michigan Center for Diabetes Translational Research and serves as director of the Recruitment Retention and Community Engagement Core for the Claude D. Pepper Older Americans Independence Center.
+She is active in the professional community through leadership roles in organizations such as the American Diabetes Association and the Michigan Men's Health Foundation.
+Her contributions have been recognized with major research grants from the NIH/NIDDK and the American Diabetes Association, and she has published extensively in high-impact journals on chronic disease management and population health.
+Hawkins is dedicated to mentoring early-career scholars and advancing translational research that improves health care engagement and clinical outcomes.

 African American and Latino men's health; Social determinants of health/health disparities; Factors that contribute to access to and utilization of care; Diabetes self-management; Community-based interventions targeting low-income African Americans and Latinos